 The trail meanders from here for about a mile, passing some beautiful plants and a small creek.
 You will even be able to see the lake from the backside as you are walking the trail.

 The trail itself does not have much elevation and is a nice walk to go on with the whole family.
 As you round the last bend, you will start to see the redwood grove.

 This large redwood grove has a bunch of trees in it that range from 40 to 70 feet tall.
 It is a beautiful thing to see the juxtaposition of the trees and the desert foliage next to them.

-You can explore the trees to your heart’s content as there is a paved path that goes around the whole area or you can simply walk in on the charming interior path and get a look of the trees up close.
+You can explore the trees to your heart’s content as there is a paved path that goes around the whole area, or you can simply walk in to the charming interior path and get a look of the trees up close.

 I loved being able to explore this area, and it was a great find in the diverse Southern California landscape.

 Carbon Canyon Dam

 I enjoyed my time at Carbon Canyon Park and loved being able to see the redwoods up close.
 This is an excellent spot for the whole family, so if your family likes to explore, grab directions below.
 I even ran into my friends Greene Adventures when hiking this trail as well, always nice to see other bloggers on the trail.